![]() ![]() ![]() |

 |

-This session was recorded on 9 March 2024 as part of the Focus on sole practice: Mandatory rule 6.1- live webinar.
-Hear from legal experts as they discuss some of the current issues faced by sole practitioners, while earning three CPD units.
-Topics include: Marketing in the modern marketplace – Jahan Kalantar, Partner, Executive Law Group Marketing and branding are key tools to help firms grow and develop but understandably, people can and do become overwhelmed by the number of options that are currently out there.
-This session is designed to demystify, explain and clarify some of the concepts in modern law firm marketing including branding, social media and creating a unique selling proposition (USP).
-This session should arm you with some ideas, skills and strategies to get out into the marketplace and help people know a bit more about you and the services that you offer.
-Ethics 101 for sole practitioners – Paul Monaghan, Senior Ethics Solicitor, Professional Support Unit, Law Society of NSW In this session Paul Monaghan will consider ethical issues and scenarios relevant to sole practitioners.
-Business Development skills for solo practitioners – Alistair Marshall, Director, Professional Services Business Development In this session Alistair Marshall will cover proven, simple and effective marketing and business development ideas to drive profitability.
-Practitioners should inform themselves of Rule 6.1 of the Legal Profession Uniform Continuing Professional Development (Solicitors) Rules 2015 which sets out the requirements for the four (4) mandatory CPD areas for NSW legal practitioners – (a) ethics and professional responsibility; (b) practice management and business skills; (c) professional skills; and (d) substantive law.
+This session was recorded on 26 February 2025 as part of the Practice essentials for government lawyers: Mandatory rule 6.1 – live webinar.
+Procuring, delivering and maintaining public infrastructure and services in NSW: Key legal principles and cases – Christine Lithgow, Principal, Christine Lithgow & Associates Informed by case law, this session will provide an overview of the principles for managing the full procurement life cycle, including ensuring sustainability.
+Confidentiality of government information in legal proceedings: Legal professional privilege and public interest immunity – Michael Rennie, Barrister, Level 6 St James Hall Both are substantive subjects worth their own in-depth examination.
+This paper will provide a brief refresher course on both topics, the mechanisms of asserting either form of privilege claim, and the extent to which LPP and PII can sometimes overlap.
+Ethics for government lawyers – Paul Monaghan, Senior Ethics Solicitor, Law Society of NSW Practitioners should inform themselves of Rule 6.1 of the Legal Profession Uniform Coninuing Professional Development (Solicitors) Rules 2015 which sets out the requirements for the four (4) mandatory CPD areas for NSW legal practitioners – (a) ethics and professional responsibility; (b) practice management and business skills; (c) professional skills; and (d) substantive law.
 It is the responsibility of each legal practitioner to self-assess as to whether a particular educational activity extends their knowledge and skills in areas that are relevant to their practice needs or professional development.
 If so, then the practitioner may claim one (1) "unit” for each hour of attendance, refreshment breaks not included.
-If you self-assess that this particular educational activity extends your knowledge and skills, this program may allow you to claim three (3) of the mandatory areas: (a) ethics and professional responsibility; (b) practice management and business skills; and (c) professional skills. |
+If you self-assess that this particular educational activity extends your knowledge and skills, this program may allow you to claim four (4) of the mandatory areas: (a) ethics and professional responsibility; (b) practice management and business skills; (c) professional skills; and (d) substantive law. |

 |